Our History

 SFI Licensee Program

-AF&PA developed a SFI Licensee program whereby non-member companies could enroll their forestland and forestry operations in the SFI Program.
+Up to this point, the SFI Program was developed as an industry-led initiative – a code of conduct of sorts exclusively for AF&PA members.
+However, in 1998, AF&PA established a SFI Licensee program that allowed non-member companies to enroll their forestland and forestry operations in the SFI Program.
 By expanding the program to include outside groups, AF&PA looked to foster partnerships with diverse stakeholders to expand the number of forest acres in the U.S. that are managed wisely and in an environmentally friendly manner.
 Private and public organizations were invited to join as SFI Program Licensees, and were required to fulfill the same requirements as AF&PA member companies.
 The Conservation Fund was the first SFI Program Licensee, and St. Louis County in Northern Minnesota became the first public land agency to enroll their forestlands in the SFI Licensee program.
 The Pennsylvania DCNR Bureau of Forestry enrolled in the SFI Licensee Program in 2001.

-By May of 2003, some 85 public and private organizations in the United States and Canada had committed to the SFI standard through the SFI Licensee program, bringing some 24 million additional acres under the SFI Standard.
-The Licensee program was discontinued in 2013 and eligible participants were required to seek and acquire certification to the SFI Standards by the end of 2015.
+By May of 2003, around 85 public and private organizations in the United States and Canada had committed to the SFI standard through the SFI Licensee program, bringing some 24 million additional acres under the SFI Standard.
+The Licensee program was discontinued in 2013 after SFI became fully independent from AF&PA and eligible participants were required to seek and acquire certification to the SFI Standards by the end of 2015.

 1999